paritytech/parity-bridges-common/modules/message-lane/README.md

 # Message Lane Module

 The Message Lane Module is used to deliver messages from source to target chain.
+Message is (almost) opaque to the module and the final goal is to hand message to the message dispatch mechanism.

 ## Overview